SG-1031/Password_Strength_Testing_Tool/README.md

 - Real-time password strength analysis
 - Checks for:
-  - Minimum length (8 characters)
+  - Minimum password length of 8 characters
+  - Checks for uppercase letters
-  - Uppercase and lowercase letters
+  - Checks for lowercase letters
+  - Checks for numbers
-  - Numbers and special characters
+  - Checks for special characters
-- Simple, responsive UI
+  - Responsive and simple user interface
+  - Real-time password strength feedback
+  - Estimated entropy calculation (in bits)
+  - Detection of common dictionary words
+  - Strength rating: Weak, Moderate, Strong
+  - Penalty applied if common words detected
+  - Basic accessibility support

 ## How to Use